 Restoring, maintaining, protecting and practicing our Indigenous food systems is foundational and central to the well-being of Syilx/Okanagan communities and way of life.
 ONA contributes to the wide range of traditional food initiatives that are carried out by communities, organizations and individuals throughout the Nation ensuring that our food systems continue despite ongoing challenges.

-Long before the term had emerged, Syilx/Okanagan Peoples practiced “food sovereignty” through our sustainable hunting, fishing and gathering practices that recognized and honored our sacred responsibilities to the tmixʷ and the nourishment that is provided.
+Long before the term had emerged, Syilx/Okanagan Peoples practiced “food sovereignty” through our sustainable hunting, fishing and gathering practices.
+These practices recognized and honoured our sacred responsibilities to the tmixʷ and the nourishment that is provided.
 The current term indigenous food sovereignty, and food security movement in general, have a long-standing history that have continued to evolve over the last few decades.
-As our contemporary work in this field continues to evolve we recognize the responsibilities are inherent to engage and collaborate with a wide range of networks, organizations and individuals to ensure that further advocating for the indigenous food sovereignty matters remains successful.
+As our contemporary work in this field continues to evolve, we recognize the responsibilities are inherent to engage and collaborate with a wide range of networks, organizations and individuals to ensure that further advocating for the indigenous food sovereignty matters remains successful.

 Slow Food Partnership